 With the eradication of Catholicism in North West Europe by Protestantism, practices of Pilgrimage to holy places were abandoned.
 With the advent of Secularism and ‘The Grand Tour’ of the well-to-do, pilgrimage re-evolved as ‘tourism’.
-Ralph Waldo Emerson’s ‘Nature’ (1836) reads as a timely account of this period, when Lourdes is replaced with trees and streams by intellectuals for the cleansing of the soul.
+Ralph Waldo Emerson’s two Essays on ‘Nature’ ‘in 1836’ and especially 1844 read as a timely account of this period, when Lourdes is replaced with trees and streams by intellectuals for the cleansing of the soul.

 Enjoy my photography from the Black Forest in Germany, where the Wutachslucht (‘angry stream’) showed Time at work, the flow of water as the sonic presence of continuous creation and decay.
 No ‘Perfect State’ is ever reached, but the suggestion of it is constant in the air.

 - Wat Emerson laments is that though ‘enjoying’ Nature, the great ‘It’ (spiritual satisfaction to the fullest) still evades him.

 - The element evading Emerson is Time itself, like the flow of a stream.

 - One reason I advocate the replacement of ‘ecology’ by oldfashioned ‘Natural History’, is that Time is the humbling element of nature that ‘ecology’ leaves out of the equation.

 - Ecology has the pretention of ‘systems’ that can be optimised.
 It’s adherents of globalist environmentalism use this pretension to political purposes.

 - Romanticism of writers like Emerson is not a ‘reaction’ to Enlightenment but it’s secular addition, the feminine side of the ‘male’ reverence of ‘Reason’